-So our first series of four classes, starting in February, will be presented completely remotely.
-To keep it simple, we will cover the “owner’s manual” information on adjustment and simple maintenance from our Bike Basics classes.
-Detailed pre-class reading and video materials will be emailed each week, that participants can follow to preform simple procedures — at home, on their own bikes — that are foolproof to safety-check, or with no mechanical consequences of failure.
-The last step in the weekly process will be a live online Google Meet to go over the procedures covered, and for anyone to ask questions, get feedback, and interact with other participants.
-If anyone has real trouble making sure their bike works properly after class, we have our Service assessment as a proven solution, just in case.
+This series will cover the “user’s manual” information on adjustment and simple maintenance from our original Bike basics classes.
+Detailed pre-class reading and video materials will be emailed each week, that you can follow to preform simple procedures — at home, on your own bike — that are foolproof to safety-check, or with no mechanical consequences of failure.
+The last step in the weekly process will be a live online Google Meet to go over the procedures covered, ask questions, get feedback, and interact with other participants.
+If anyone has real trouble making sure their bike works properly after any of the classes, we will offer our Service assessment as a proven solution, just in case.

-There are minimal (but optional) tool requirements for Bike Basics classes, and some simple supplies that most folks already have at home will be needed, — all of which will be listed, with vendor sources, well ahead of the first class.
+There are minimal (but optional) tool requirements for Bike Basics classes, and some simple supplies that most folks already have at home will be needed, — all of which will be listed, with vendor sources, in the material we send in two weeks.